pine-vm/pine/guide/how-to-configure-and-deploy-your-elm-full-stack-app.md

 Completed starting the web server with the admin interface at 'http://*:4000'.
 ```

 This server continues running until you shut it down.
-It will output additional log messages for various events.
+It will output additional log messages for various events, for example, HTTP requests.

 When you navigate to http://localhost:4000/ using a web browser, you find a prompt to authenticate.
 You can use the username `root` and the password `secret` that we specified in the command above.